isomerpages/nlb-reference/_launch-directory/Business Kickstarter.md

 ---
 title: Business Kickstarter
 permalink: /launch/biz-kickstarter/
-description: ""
+description: "No matter what stage your business is at, we have the resources and tools to take it to the next level"
 ---
-# Business Kick-starter
+# Business Kickstarter
 No matter what stage your business is at, we have the resources and tools to take it to the next level.

 <div class="launch-accordion">